tirthb101/OOPJ-SEM-4-GTU-SVIT/README.md

 This repository contains the code for the lab plan assigned by Sardar Vallabhbhai Patel Institute of Technology, Vasad, Computer Engineering Department.

-## Lab Plan Details

-### PRACTICAL 1
-- Program: Displaying Welcome Message
-- Program: Solving Equations
-- Program: Converting Meters to Feet
-- Program: Calculating Body Mass Index (BMI)

-### PRACTICAL 2
-- Program: Sorting Integers in Decreasing Order
-- Program: Checking Vowels or Consonants
-- Program: Generating Vehicle Plate Numbers
-- Program: Finding Smallest Factors of an Integer

-### PRACTICAL 3
-- Program: Finding Greatest Common Divisor (GCD)
-- Program: Reversing Numbers
-- Program: Generating a Matrix with 0's and 1's
-- Program: Checking Odd Number of 1's in Rows and Columns

-### PRACTICAL 4
-- Program: Generating Random Integers
-- Program: Creating a Calculator
-- Program: Manipulating an ArrayList
-- Program: Converting Binary to Decimal
-- Program: Converting Decimal to Fraction

-### PRACTICAL 5
-- Program: Displaying a Tic-Tac-Toe Board
-- Program: Moving a Circle with Arrow Keys
-- Program: Changing Circle Color with Mouse Events
-- Program: Moving a Message with Buttons and Changing Color with Radio Buttons

-### PRACTICAL 6
-- Program: Creating and Appending Data to a File
-- Program: Finding the Smallest Integer in an Array (Recursive)
-- Program: Finding the Minimum Elements in a 2D Array (Generic)
-- Program: Cloning a Priority Queue

-### OEP
-- Program: Finding Non-duplicate Words in Descending Order from a Text File

 ## Getting Started

 To access the code for a specific practical, navigate to the corresponding folder in this repository.
 Each folder contains the code and resources required for that practical.